The Best Peking Ducks in Singapore

-The opening of this popular Chinese restaurants at Marina Bay Sands means we don’t need to travel to Hong Kong for a taste of its apple wood‑roasted Peking duck “Signature Mott 32 Cut”.
-It’s a cult favourite for good reason: the 42-day duck is stored in a custom-made fridge that mimics Beijing’s cooler climate, and this ensures the fat layer under the skin develops a melt-in-the-mouth consistency when it's roasted for 24 hours over applewood.
+The opening of this popular Chinese restaurant at Marina Bay Sands means we don’t need to travel to Hong Kong for a taste of its apple wood‑roasted Peking duck “Signature Mott 32 Cut”.
+It’s a cult favourite for good reason: the 42-day duck is stored in a custom-made fridge that mimics Beijing’s cooler climate, and this ensures the fat layer under the skin develops a melt-in-the-mouth texture when it's roasted for 24 hours over applewood.
 This cooking method also results in a crispy skin and moist, tasty meat.

 2/10 Jiang Nan-Chun

 While there are so many reasons to visit the renowned Chinese restaurant at Four Seasons Hotel—the glamorous interiors, attentive service, sumptuous food and fine wines—we narrow it down for you with one special dish: Roast duck.

 Known as one of its signatures, the chef takes up to 14 hours to prep this dish before it’s roasted in a customised mesquite oven.
 The result?
 A golden brown duck that’s bursting with flavours from the skin to the meat.
 It’s served with two types of wraps (plain and flavoured) together with usual homemade sauces, cucumber, sugar.
 For a modern spin, it also comes with premium caviar.

 3/10 Min Jiang at Dempsey

-What would make us travel all the way to One North?
+What would make us travel all the way to Dempsey?
 Five words: legendary wood-fired Beijing duck at Min Jiang.
 It has earned a reputation as one of the best ducks for a good reason.
 It’s prepared by the Chinese chefs using an ancient recipe that has remained a secret until today.

 Served with eight different condiments, the chef skillfully scarves the meat in front of your eyes.
 Just looking at the tender meat with thin and crispy skin is enough to make your mouth water.
 And when it’s served with the wrap and other ingredients, it’s just heaven on the palate.